-tradition.
-Perhaps the best known of all corporate rules is that of There are both corporate and personal rules of life in Christian Saint Benedict, attractive and practical because of its moderate tone and commonsense wisdom.
-The Rule of Saint Benedict describes both attitudes and specific practices to guide monks in their common life.
-Personal rules are formulated by individuals They are very diverse, reflecting the needs and spiritual aspirafaith, and gentleness.
-Others emphasize specific practices such as to help them receive and express more fully the gifts of the Spirit. ing inner attitudes, values, and habits such as humility, charity, prayer, fasting, and self-examination.
-These, of course, are meant tions of those who devise them.
-Some focus more on developto lead us toward the inner attitudes mentioned, as well as to their outward expression in human community.
+There are both corporate and personal rules of life in Christian tradition.
+Perhaps the best known of all corporate rules is that of Saint Benedict, attractive and practical because of its moderate tone and commonsense wisdom.
+The Rule of Saint Benedict describes both attitudes and specific practices to gaide monks in their common life.
+Personal rules are formulated by individuals to help them receive and express more fully the gifts of the Spirit.
+They are very diverse, reflecting the needs and spiritual aspirations of those who devise them.
+Some focus more on developing inner attitudes, values, and habits such as humility, charity, faith, and gendeness.
+Others emphasize specific practices such as prayer, fasting, and self-examination.
+These, of course, are meant to lead us toward the inner attitudes mentioned, as well as to their outward expression in human community.